Consider all the things Utah Valley high school athletes have to deal with:

 But here is a list of the most important things that they should be getting as a high school athlete:

-Sports are one of the greatest ways to learn the value of hope, since every effort is an example of it.
+Sports is one of the greatest ways to learn the value of hope, since every effort is an example of it.
 Practices, workouts, repetitions, every action is about hoping for something good to happen.

 One of the best things all athletes can take from that is that when they put in the effort, they have the right to hope for good results.
 Just like in sports, it isn’t guaranteed — but it’s just a reason to work harder and hope again.